SamMarkowitz/docs-test/docs/11_lesson.md

 In this lesson we'll learn how to aggregate output from a loop.

 ##Get Started
 We'll create a new task to simulate ordering equipment.
 Internally it will randomly decide whether a piece of equipment is available or not.
 Then we'll run that task in a loop from the main flow and record the cost of the ordered equipment and which items were unavailable.
-Create a new file named **order.sl** to house the new operation we'll write and get the **new_hire.sl** file ready because we will need to add a task to the main flow.
+Create a new file named **order.sl** in the **tutorials/hiring** folder to house the new operation we'll write and get the **new_hire.sl** file ready because we'll need to add a task to the main flow.

 ##Operation
-The order operation looks very similar to our `check\_availability` operation.
+The `order` operation, as we'll call it, looks very similar to our `check_availability` operation.
 It uses a random number to simulate whether a given item is available.
 If the item is available, it will return the `cost` of the item as one output and the `unavailable` output will be empty.
 If the item is unavailable, it will return `0` for the cost of the item and the name of the item in the `unavailable` output.

 ```yaml
 namespace: tutorials.hiring